NiceHash: History

-NiceHash's original founder Matjaž Škorjanc was allegedly one of the creators of malware called Mariposa botnet and served four years and ten months in a Slovenian prison.
+Škorjanc was one of the creators of a malware called Mariposa botnet and served four years and ten months in a Slovenian prison.
 On June 5, 2019, US law enforcement reopened a case in the operations of the Mariposa (Butterfly Bot, BFBOT) malware gang.
-In 2019, The FBI moved forward with new charges and arrest warrants against four suspects, including Matjaž Škorjanc.
-Matjaž was detained in prison in Germany in 2019.
-Due to international law agreements on double jeopardy, he was released in 2020.
-Matjaž provided the original concept for the company, but is not involved in its operation and the current CEO is Martin Škorjanc.
+In 2019, the FBI moved forward with new charges and arrest warrants against four suspects, including Škorjanc.
+Matjaž was detained in Germany in 2019 for eight months.
+Germany and Slovenia rejected the American requests for extradition due to double jeopardy and he was released in 2020.